What is the most extraordinary story about survival at sea you’ve ever heard? It might be this one!

 I also found that testimonies of survivors are the most reliable source of information on how to survive in such a hostile environment the open seas are.
 The film and publishing industries earned enormous amounts of money thanks to thrilling stories about this subject.
 Many of these stories are based on true events.
 The survivors and experienced seafarers are often expert advisors to the authors of such works.

 His story was told in numerous articles in the sailing press, as well as in several TV-shows on survival.
-Finally, he wrote the book “Adrift: 76 Days Lost at Sea” in 1986 which stayed on the New York Times best seller list for more than 36 weeks.
+Finally, he wrote the book “Adrift: 76 Days Lost at Sea” in 1986.
+It stayed on the New York Times best seller list for more than 36 weeks.
 The book was re-published by several publishers and is available online as a hardcover and an e-book.
-Callahan continued his career as an offshore sailor, naval architect, author, editor and associate to sailing magazines.
+Callahan nowadays continues his career as an offshore sailor, naval architect, author, editor and associate to sailing magazines.
 It is important to note that among the items Callahan managed to retrieve from the damaged Napoleon Solo was a copy of “Sea Survival”, a survival manual written by Dougal Robertson who survived 38 days after his boat was sunk in 1971.

 At the end of this post, I would like to share with you one of Callahan’s quotes, describing his soul and the ability to see nice things in the worst possible situations.
 He described the night sky over the ocean as “A view of heaven from a seat in hell.”